UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Be cautious of electricity plans with bill credits, as they often mask higher rates for usage outside a specific, narrow range.

-If you only look at the advertised rate per kilowatt-hour (kWh), you might be walking into a trap.
-Both Gexa Energy and 4Change Energy utilize tiered pricing and bill credits to make their rates look attractive on comparison websites.
-This is often called the “Usage Trap.”
-For example, a plan might advertise 11 cents per kWh.
-However, that rate might only apply if you use exactly 1,000 kWh.
-If you use 999 kWh, you miss a $100 bill credit, and your effective rate shoots up to 15 or 16 cents.
+If you only look at the advertised rate per kilowatt-hour (kWh), you might be walking directly into a costly trap.
+Both providers utilize tiered pricing and electricity bill credits Texas residents frequently encounter to make their rates look incredibly attractive on comparison websites.
+This strategy is often called the “Usage Trap.”

 Gexa’s Pricing Structure